xdklab/documentation/README.md

 -   The PPT file contains an introduction the XDK and a quick backgrounder on HTML, CSS, JavaScript and PhoneGap/Cordova for beginners.

+Use the "Download ZIP" button to retrieve the DOC and PPT files (or git clone this repo).
+Any other technique may result in downloading corrupted files.